Alessandro Costacurta: Post-1996 crisis and Zaccheroni era

-Following Capello's departure after the 1995–96 title win, as well as the aging and retirement of certain key players, Milan faced dark times in their history.
-Milan were defeated in the 1996 Italian Supercup final by 1995–96 Coppa Italia winners Fiorentina, and the 1996–97 and 1997–98 seasons were negative, as Milan failed to qualify for Europe on both occasions.
-These fruitless seasons saw Milan undergo several managerial changes, including Tabárez, and the unsuccessful returns of Sacchi and Capello.
-However, Costacurta, through his joint leadership in defense alongside Maldini, would help Milan reach the 1998 Coppa Italia final, losing out to Lazio despite 2–0 lead on aggreagate.
-With the arrival of Alberto Zaccheroni during the 1998–99 season, Costacurta continued to be a key member of the starting line-up, and featured in Zaccheroni's new three-man defense alongside Maldini and Luigi Sala; during this time he usually played in the middle of the back three.
+Following Capello's departure after the 1995–96 title win, as well as the aging and retirement of certain key players, Milan faced dark times in their history, failing to qualify for European competitions in both 1996–97 and 1997–98 seasons, and undergoing several managerial changes.
+However, Costacurta, through his joint leadership in defense alongside Maldini, continued to be a key member of the starting line-up.
+With the arrival of Alberto Zaccheroni during the 1998–99 season, Costacurta featured in Zaccheroni's new three-man defense alongside Maldini and Luigi Sala; during this time he usually played in the middle of the back three.

 Costacurta was also named Milan's vice-captain that season, behind Maldini, following the retirement of Baresi and Tassotti.
 At the end of the season, Milan managed to capture their 16th Scudetto win, and Costacurta's sixth in total, finishing ahead of Lazio by a single point.
-However, the next two seasons would see Milan undergo yet another trophy drought.
-Milan would lose the 1999 Supercoppa Italiana to Parma, and would finish in third place in 1999–2000, and in a disappointing sixth place, outside of the Champions League spots, in 2000–01.
-Milan also suffered early eliminations in the first and second round of Champions League during those two seasons, and Zaccheroni would be sacked midway through the 2000–01 season, and replaced with Cesare Maldini as a temporary caretaker.
+However, the next two seasons would see Milan undergo yet another trophy drought, suffering early eliminations in the first and second round of Champions League during those two seasons.
+Zaccheroni was sacked midway through the 2000–01 season, and replaced with Cesare Maldini as a temporary caretaker.